cjhvanbakel/33BFP/README.md

 The instruments folder contains files to control the instruments used.<br>
 The functions folder contains helper functions.<br>
-The raw Data folder contains the data optained during the project.<br>

 The loss_distribution_gaussian.m file contaisn code to create a gaussian distributions of a given dataset, for the figures in the report.<br>
 The Splicing_measurements.m contains the main file fore conducting the measurements.<br>